wmorgan/dcos-docs/1.7/usage/service-discovery/index.md

 # What if I don't have a VIP configured?

 Mesos-DNS creates a well known DNS name for every task that runs on DC/OS.
-Check out the [deep-dive][2] for an overview.
+You can either take a look at [DNS naming][5] for a quick way to find your service's DNS entry or take a look at the [deep-dive][2] for an overview.

 If you're unable to use Mesos-DNS or VIPs, you can use a [load balanced solution][3].